Excerpt 1, The King Trials

 Damien had a finger pointed in the priest’s face.
 “It’s not right, not by all the laws of the twelve godfaces and kings and Worthy Assemblies,” he blazed.
 “To take a horse like that, on the day she must be put to death for pagan witchcraft.”
 His hilt was luring his hand.
 “We’ll find him first, and then—“

 “Kill him?
 And compound the tragedy?”
-The old priest had a reproachful look that stung.
+The old priest had a reproachful look.

 “Tragedy?”
 Damien scoffed.
 “Who would miss him, truly?
 Farmer Grey, who came upon Spittlelip fucking his sheep?
 His misery is his own doing, priest.
 Had he not done like Eduard with Elzura, he’d have a whole tongue to speak with.”